Japan–Russia relations: Tsarist era (1855–1917)

 Diplomatic and commercial relations between the two empires were established from 1855 onwards.
 Japan and Russia participated in the suppression of the Boxer Rebellion in China.
 Relations were minimal before 1855, mostly friendly from 1855 to the early 1890s, then turned hostile over the status of Korea.
 The two nations contested control of Manchuria and Korea, leading to Japanese victory in the Russo-Japanese War of 1904–1905.
 Russia began construction of the Trans-Siberian railroad, which for the first time gave it easy access to Siberia and adjacent areas.
 Meanwhile, Japan's defeat of China in 1894-95 Sino-Japanese war demonstrated Japan's military modernization, and its quest for control of Korea.
-Russia and Japan both were making inroads into Chinese territories, especially in Manchuria. both were blocked from moving south of Manchuria by the strength of British and American resistance.
+Russia and Japan both were making inroads into Chinese territories, especially in Manchuria, however were blocked from moving south of Manchuria by the strength of British and American resistance.
 Relations were good 1905–1917, as the two countries divided up Manchuria and Outer Mongolia.